Monday Accident & Lessons Learned: Button Pushed “Accidentally” Shuts Down Refinery

 They think that someone working in the area accidentally hit a button that shut down fuel to a boiler.
 That caused a major portion of the refinery to shut down.

-At least one Causal Factor for this incident would be “Worker accidentally hits button with elbow.”
+At least one Causal Factor for this incident would be “Worker accidentally hits the button with an elbow.”

-If you were analyzing this Causal Factor using the Root Cause Tree®, where would you go?
+If you were analyzing this Causal Factor using the Root Cause Tree® Diagram, where would you go?